1957: Gene Vincent and the Blue Caps released their eponymous second album.

-1963: “Surfin’ USA,” the lead single and title track from the second studio album by The Beach Boys, was released.
+1963: The Beach Boys released “Surfin’ USA,” the lead single and title track from the second studio album.
 It later peaked at #3 on the Billboard and Cash Box pop charts.
 The song is a note-for-note copy of Chuck Berry’s “Sweet Little Sixteen” with new lyrics by Brian Wilson, who at first was the only person credited on the record.
 Later issues of the record list Berry as the songwriter and further releases credit both Wilson and Berry.
 At the time of the song’s initial release, Brian’s father, Murry Wilson, was pressured by Berry’s publisher, Arc Music, to give them copyright, including Brian’s lyrics.
 The Beach Boys later ran into Chuck Berry in Europe, in which Berry told them that he loved the song.

 1966: The Beatles’ John Lennon was quoted in London newspaper The Evening Standard as saying that the band had become more popular than Jesus.
 In August, following the publication of this remark in teen magazine Datebook, there were Beatles protests and record burnings in the Southern United States’ Bible Belt region.
 With a US tour looming, and with death threats being made against the group and their families, Lennon was eventually pressed into apologizing at a press conference in Chicago.